-- · Introducing the virtual infrastructure
+- Introducing the virtual infrastructure

-- · Navigation basics
+- Navigation basics

-- Interacting with VMware Monitoring in Foglight Evolve Cloud
+- Interacting with Foglight for VMware

-- · VMware Performance Agent configuration
+- VMware Performance Agent configuration

 Introducing the virtual infrastructure

 VMware[®] vSphere[®] provides an innovative mechanism for organizing and viewing any virtual infrastructure built on its platform.
 Using a unique combination of physical and logical components, this mechanism effectively and efficiently fulfills the VMware vision of the modern virtual infrastructure.